 - 'auto' the default, automatically chose the best code generation target available. - 'cython', uses the Cython package to generate C++ code.
 Needs a working installation of Cython and a C++ compiler. - 'numpy' works on all platforms and doesn't need a C compiler but is often less efficient.

 Or it can be a CodeObject class.

 codegen.cpp

 C++ compilation preferences

 '''

 codegen.cpp.compiler = ''

 '''

-Compiler to use (uses default if empty)

-Should be gcc or msvc.
+Compiler to use (uses default if empty).
+Should be 'unix' or 'msvc'.